patroytall/patrick-roy-me/src/index.md

 **Disclaimer**

+My experience in frontend rendering frameworks is primarily at the architectural level.
+I have built this site using Google Firebase and VuePress to learn about these technologies.
+Source code is available in GitHub.

 Information on this site is based on my years of experience not on in-depth analysis or research.
 I hope the material helps you in your software development endeavors.